SPL Licensing (in plain English?)

 Select ‘No greater than 2000kg MTOM’

-You will then see a screen as below - choose the download option to get a PDF (and print it out.)
+You will then see a screen as below - choose the download option to get a PDF and send a copy to the office (indicating the date on which you applied for it.)

-Log back into the CAA website (https://portal.caa.co.uk) and choose ‘Medical’ from ‘Your Services’
+Log back into the CAA website (https://portal.caa.co.uk) and choose ‘Medical certification for pilots and ATCOs’ from ‘Your Services’

 Choose the ‘Access My Cellma Record’ option

-Choose the ‘Applications’ option (then ‘Previously Answered Assessments’)
+Choose the ‘Applications’ option (then ‘In Progress and Completed Applications’)